-It is considered that the proposed density of 30dph is acceptable, and the increase in numbers would not be a reason to withhold planning permission as the site can accommodate the increase.
+It is considered that the proposed density of 25dph is acceptable, and the increase in numbers would not be a reason to withhold planning permission as the site can accommodate the increase.
+The increase represents an efficient use of land which is an important matter when considering new development sites.